January 31, 2019

 Oftentimes, when you incur a catastrophic injury, you are facing a grim future, facing months, perhaps years, maybe even a lifetime of medical treatment.
 A lifetime of medical treatment is a lifetime of medical bills.

-Your lawyer can help by finding the right doctors or specialists that will treat you at the right costs.
+Your personal injury lawyer can help by finding the right doctors or specialists that will treat you at the right costs.
 In addition, if you do not have health insurance, a lawyer can help set you up with a doctor that will treat you without billing you personally.
 These doctors may be a specialist, medical doctor, physical therapist, or chiropractor.
 How is this possible?
 Instead of billing the patient, the medical doctor will assign a lien over to your lawyer’s office that entitles them to repayment upon receipt of any monies from your personal injury settlement or trial.

 The insurance claims process is set up with one goal in mind: pay as little as possible on every claim.
 When you do not have a lawyer to help you with your personal injury claim against an insurance company, you will not receive the full value of your case—ever.